danielbeeke/bundled.media/README.md

 ## Technical idea

+Imagine a piece of open source software that people can install on their servers and use that as an API to search all the Christian media.
+This system will search all media publishers at once and pass through the data.
+It will be lightweight in that there is not database and not much state in it.
+The main gist is that it generates links to user for pagination, meaning you can first fetch the first 40 items and then get the next 40.
+These items will be mixed from the different sources.
+This involves so complexity.

+Every media publisher can write code to get their source integrated.
+This requires a very good abstraction that has few methods to implement to get this going.

 ### Installation / updating
 - Every consumer needs to install their own instance
   - Needs a CORS whitelist so we can limit or allow use.